ekeleze/ChaOS/SECURITY.md

 # Security Policy

-## Supported Versions
+## Supported releases

-Here's a list of all the supported and unsupported versions of ChaOS:
+Here's a list of all the supported and unsupported releases of ChaOS:

 | Version  | Supported              | Support ends |
 | -------- | ---------------------- | ------------ |